 All personal calls should be made during prep periods, lunch, or other times when students are not in the classroom.
 Please refrain from using your cell phone during class and silence the phone to avoid interruption.
-We are modeling appropriate cell phone etiquette for our students.
+We are modeling appropriate cell phone etiquette for our students, which is critical as we continue to implement the new cell phone policy district-wide.
 In case of emergency, please provide your family and friends with the public school phone number.